How Much Court Involvement Is There In The Probate Process?

 Dependent administration

 Dependent administration, on the other hand, involves a lot more court supervision, and is consequently more time-consuming and expensive.
-With a dependent administration, a court overseas every aspect of an estate’s adminstration.
+With a dependent administration, a court oversees every aspect of an estate’s administration.

 This means that an administrator must post bond, hire appraisers, submit an annual inventory, petition the court for permission to sell property or distribute assets, and file a final report with the court.